cwoebker/como/README.md

     coco auto

 Turns scheduling on or off.
-(Every 12 hours)
+(Every day at 18:30)

     coco reset